xizon/uix-kit/README.md

 * Supports 3D and 2D rendering with three.js and pixi.js.
 * Using Sass to Control Scope With BEM Naming
-* Automatically generate table of contents for each module comment of name.
+* Automatically generate a table of contents for each module comment of the name.
 * Simple custom CSS and JS core files
 * 100% Responsive & Mobile Ready
 * Prepare some generic plug-ins in advance